A

 Advanced Construction

 This course is a continuation of FASH 1370 Construction with an emphasis on advanced garment construction techniques.
-Students construct muslin samples as well as a fly-front trouser and a lined blazer.
-Prerequisites: FASH 1370 Construction
+Students construct muslin samples as well as a knit top, fly-front trouser, and a lined blazer.
+Prerequisites: FASH 1370 Construction.

 F